hayamizum/CactusAlgorithm/README.md

 # Project Introduction

-This project aims at computing a graph realization of a given distance matrix.
-A distance matrix contains the distances between all object pairs.
-For example, if a distance matrix of 10 objects is given, then there should be 10×10 elements.
-A realization is a graph G = (V,E) whose shortest path distances d_G between all pairs of objects in V are the same as given in the distance matrix.
-In the case when the input distance matrix can be realized by a cactus graph or a fully labeled graph, the program outputs its unique optimal realization (i.e., a realization that minimizes the sum of edge-weights of all edges of the graph).
+This project aims at computing a weighted graph that (exactly or approximately) realizes a given distance matrix.
+For a distance matrix D on a set X of n objects, a realization of D is defined to be a weighted graph G = (V,E; w) such that X is a subset of V and for any two elements x_i, x_j in X, the shortest path distance d_G between x_i and x_j equals to the input pairwise distance D(x_i,x_j).
+In the case when D can be realized by a cactus graph or a fully labeled graph, the code outputs a (unique) optimal realization of D (i.e., an exact realization that minimizes the sum of the edge-weights).

 This project is written in Python and can be run in a Python environment.